 Why file a continuation application before your patent is granted?

-The scope of your patent protection will be defined by the claims which have now been allowed by the patent examiner.
-Competitors commonly study patent claims to see if they can design around them.
-In fact, there’s nothing wrong with that.
-The public has a right to know what you patented, which includes the right to sell products and services that avoid infringement.
-It’s called fair competition.
+Your patent rights are defined by the claims.
+So the scope of your patent coverage will be determined by the claims allowed by the patent examiner.
+Businesses in innovation-driven industries will commonly study patent claims of competitors to see if they can omit certain claim elements in their products.
+There is, in fact, nothing wrong with that.
+The public has a right to know what you patented.
+Moreover, fair competition should facilitate the competitor’s right to sell products and services that avoid infringement.

 What is a placeholder claim?

 A continuation application can serve as a placeholder, something to reserve your rights while you figure out next steps.
 In fact, the continuation application may contain a single claim upon initial filing.
 Afterwards, you can replace the placeholder claim with updated claims after having an opportunity to see how the marketplace is reacting to their issued patent.
 When it becomes clear how competitors are attempting to design around the claims of the granted patent, the patent owner may then file a Preliminary Amendment to replace the placeholder claim in the continuation application with strategically drafted claims aimed at covering the competing products while still finding support in the specification.